-Duke says Royal Family ‘without doubt’ withheld phone hacking information from him
+Duke says royal family ‘without doubt’ withheld phone hacking information from him

 “The cassette recorders were always hidden and carefully and deliberately concealed to evade any sweeps ordered by suspicious victims.

-“Hugh (Grant) and I, and many others, were victims of this and I thought about the time I had asked BT to sweep my lines and they had confirmed everything was fine and I had thought my phone was safe and secure to talk.
+“Hugh (Grant) and I, and many others, were victims of this and I thought about the time I had asked BT to sweep my lines and they had confirmed everything was fine and I had thought my phone was safe and secure to talk.”

-She added that recordings of her conversations were sold to £2,000 in cash “hidden in an envelope.”
+She added that recordings of her conversations were sold for £2,000 in cash “hidden in an envelope.”

 The statements come on the second day of the preliminary hearing at the High Court where lawyers for Associated News argued that documents being used by lawyers representing Prince Harry and his co-claimants are confidential.